-Overall speaking, there are many processes and practices in the publishing industries that can be optimized to make the event more insightful and people more involved.
+Overall speaking, there are many processes and practices in the publishing industries that need to be optimized to make the event more insightful and people more involved.

 This Feb, early spring season, there were quite a few conferences across the industrial boundaries held in the San Francisco Bay Area.
-I stopped by the San Francisco Writers Conference, which was held in the downtown area, As the staff there didn’t respond by request for getting the conference pass timeline, so I just briefly walked through the meeting.
+I stopped by the San Francisco Writers Conference, which was held in the downtown area, As the staff there didn’t respond my request for getting the conference pass timely, so I just briefly walked through the meeting.

 There were sessions for sharing fundamental information about book proposals, and self-publishing strategies.
-Practical seminars on contracts, rights, royalties, marketing, book launches, platform-building, and monetizing writing beyond books.
-There were small-group workshops focused on scenes, voice, pacing, characterization, and revision techniques with hands-on exercises.
+There were seminars on contracts, rights, royalties, marketing, book launches, platform-building, and marketing.

 0 comments: